buggyrace/buggy-race-about/docs/customising/creating-tasks.md

 Remember that any changes you make here **will not be seen** until you publish (or re-publish) the task list.

+{: .warning}
+Be careful about materially changing any tasks once the project has started:
+**it is not recommended**.
+Changing the name or phase of a task, changes its URL too — so don't do this if any students already have links (this may include in GitHub issues if you're automatically injecting those into students' repos).

 ## Substituting config settings in the text

 Inside the tasks' markdown texts, words like this: `%CONFIG_NAME%` (all-caps